 - The aorta carries oxygenated blood to the entire body from the left ventricle.

 - The pulmonary artery leaves the right ventricle and branches to carry deoxygenated blood to the lungs.

 - The pulmonary veins carry newly oxygenated blood back from the lungs to the left atrium.

 - The superior vena cava carries used blood from the head and arms into the right atrium.

 - The inferior vena cava brings used blood from the legs, pelvis and abdomen into the right atrium.

 Used, deoxygenated blood from your body enters the heart's right atrium.
 The right atrium contracts, pumping blood into the right ventricle.
 When that in turn contracts, the blood is sent to the lungs via the pulmonary arteries.
 There, it's reoxygenated and returned to the left atrium via the pulmonary veins.
 The left atrium contracts, sending the blood into the left ventricle, which then pumps it to the rest of the body via the aorta.

 Keeping Pace How does your body maintain all that pumping on a regular basis?
 The body has a natural pacemaker located in the sinoatrial node, which is located in the right atrium.
 It generates electrical impulses, which cause the atria to contract.
 Once the ventricles have filled up with blood, the electrical impulses also cause them to contract simultaneously.

-For more information about the heart and keeping it healthy, see the links on the next page.
+For more information about the heart and keeping it healthy, see the links below.